rse/speechflow/README.md

 - Node: **ollama**<br/>
   Purpose: **Ollama/Gemma Text-to-Text translation and spelling correction**<br/>
   Example: `ollama(src: "de", dst: "en")`<br/>
-  Notice: this node requires the Ollama API!
+  Notice: this node requires Ollama to be installed!

   > This node performs translation between English and German languages
   > in the text stream or (if the source and destination language is